Paul-H18/E-Mail-Template-Handler/README.md

 - My first real C++ project ever!

+- Still in development, so it doesnt really work and will take some time, before it will!

 - Renders a single .html file of a collection of html, css, js files

 ### What will you be able to with it?